 By Brian Iverson

 According to a document written about the history of White Pine County, the same tragedy befell the Pike party.
-Once all food supplies disappeared and their livestock were eaten, they started munching on each other.
-Whether Armbruster Pike was murdered, and his legs were cooked up, or he lost both of his legs due to frostbite, is unknown.
-What is known, is that ever since that horrible winter, the ghost of Armbruster Pike has been seen off and on over the years.
-A ghost that is always described as being hunchbacked with long scraggly white hair and beard, and no legs.
+Once all food supplies disappeared, and their livestock was eaten, they started munching on each other.
+Whether Armbruster Pike was murdered, and his legs were cooked up, or he lost both of his legs due to frostbite is unknown.
+What is known is that ever since that horrible winter, the ghost of Armbruster Pike has been seen off and on over the years.
+A ghost that is always described as being hunchbacked with long scraggly white hair and beard and no legs.

-Mining activities have been going on in the Bald Mountain region since the late 1800’s.
+Mining activities have been going on in the Bald Mountain region since the late 1800s.
 The remains of two ghost towns are in these mountains.
-One old settlement called “Joy” lies within the upper reaches of Water Canyon and another — Bald City, is in upper Mahoney Canyon.
-There are tales of miners just disappearing, and never being found again.
+One old settlement called “Joy” lies within the upper reaches of Water Canyon, and another — Bald City, is in upper Mahoney Canyon.
+There are tales of miners just disappearing and never be found again.
 One of a miner whose body was found, but his head was missing.
 It was later found some distance away.

-In the late 1990’s, the Horseshoe pit was developed and mined out.
-During the archeological survey of the area, a gravesite and human skeleton were discovered.
+In the late 1990s, the Horseshoe pit was developed and mined out.
+During the archeological survey of the area, a gravesite and human skeleton was discovered.
 Local Native Americans argued that this was an ancient burial site and that the remains should be turned over to them.
-The County sheriff’s office investigated the matter and determined that the bones were not that old, and most likely were from the 1950’s or 60’s.
+The County sheriff’s office investigated the matter and determined that the bones were not that old and most likely were from the 1950s or ’60s.

 During the development phase of the Horseshoe pit, many strange incidents occurred.
-An exploration drill rig suddenly shut down and all power went out.
+An exploration drill rig suddenly shut down, and all power went out.
 When the driller went for help and returned with another miner, the drill rig was ok and started right up.
 A dozer operator had the same thing happen to his equipment.
-No one was able to explain the cause in either incident.
+No one was able to explain the cause of either incident.

 Of course, any ghost story can always use some help.
 One quiet night, in the Horseshoe area, a couple of miners left the ‘new guy’ all alone on the drill rig.
-Now they had all been recently talking about Armbruster Pike so even the ‘new guy’ was aware.
+Now they had all been recently talking about Armbruster Pike, so even the ‘new guy’ was aware.
 When the two came back unnoticed, one of them put on a bright raincoat, just on his upper torso.
-He ran through the bushes, just within edges of the light from the drill rig.
-To this day, the ‘new guy’ swears he saw the ghost of Armbruster Pike trying to get him!
+He ran through the bushes, just within the edges of the light from the drill rig.
+To this day, the “new guy” swears he saw the ghost of Armbruster Pike trying to get him!

 Does the ghost of Armbruster Pike really exist?
 Therein lies the mystery.